Frequently Asked Questions

 Fresh Daily Entrée (soup and dessert included): $6.00

 You will receive an invoice with at the beginning of every month.

 OR send a cheque with the driver on your next delivery.

 What kind of lunch should I expect?

 Meals on Wheels recipients can expect a hot, nutritious lunch-time meal.
 Meals are balanced and include protein, a variety of starches, vegetables, soup, and dessert.
 An example would be vegetable soup, chicken supreme with whipped sweet potatoes, and green beans, a roll, and a fudge brownie for dessert.

 Who determines the menu?

 Menus are planned in advanced by the Team Leaders.
-The main entree always has a meat protein (a variety of meats, including chicken, pork, and beef) and two side dishes, such as mash potatoes and a vegetable.
+The main entree always has a meat protein (a variety of meats, including chicken, fish, pork, and beef) and two side dishes, such as mash potatoes and a vegetable.

 Who prepares the food?